-The total effect of the urban/rural dimension can be interpreted as the impact of a program that alters urban form from a category of the urban/rural dimension into another category.
-Table 7 reports the total effect of every category change of the urban/rural dimension.
-Note that the discrete category changes are accompanied by the associated density changes, which are the coefficients in the density equation in Table 5.
+The total effect of the urban/rural dimension can be interpreted as the impact of a program that alters urban form from changing the initial category of the urban/rural dimension into another category.
+Table 8 reports the total effect of every category change of the urban/rural dimension.
+Note that the discrete category changes are accompanied by the associated density changes, which are the coefficients in the density equation in Table 6.
 The same calculation methods are applied to all category changes as described above, but the percentage changes are calculated based on the mean of each category.
+Since standard errors are presented, we can see the statistical significances of the effect of moving households.

-When we move a household from the rural to urban area, the effect is to reduce annual household mileage by 34%.
-The household living in urban area is predicted to drive 18% fewer miles than the household living in suburban area.
-When we move the household from the rural to suburban area, the household will drive less by 17%.
+When we move a household from a rural to an urban area, the effect is to reduce annual household mileage by 34%.
+The household living in an urban area is predicted to drive 18% fewer miles than the household living in a suburban area.
+When we move the household from a rural to a suburban area, the household will drive less by 17%.
 All these effects of category changes are statistically significant except for the change from suburban to second city category.
 All these percentage changes are higher when the households move from denser areas to less dense areas because of the low base effects when percentages are calculated.
 Percentage change in fuel consumption is slightly higher than percentage change in mileage in most dimensions reflecting the tendency toward more fuel efficient vehicle choices in denser area.